 A document summarizing all proposed changes to the Index methodology and measures was posted for public comment in August 2015.
 Over a 30 day period, more than 70 comments were received.
-During October and November 2015, the Index National Advisory Committee reviewed the public comments and made a final set of recommendations regarding changes to the Index methodology and measures for the
+During October and November 2015, the Index National Advisory Committee reviewed the public comments and

 &lt;sup>3 We use a relatively weak correlation threshold of 0.3 given the relatively constrained degrees of freedom available for an Index measure in any given year (maximum n=50).
 See for example: Staiger D, Dimick JB, Baser O, Fan Z and Birkmeyer JD.
 Empirically derived composite measures of surgical performance.
 Medical Care 2009;47: 226-233.
-Hays RD, Hayashi T. Beyond internal consistency reliability: rationale and user's guide for multitrait analysis program on the microcomputer.
+Hays RD, Hayashi T. Beyond internal consistency reliability: rationale and user's guide for multi-trait analysis program on the microcomputer.
 Behavioral Research Methods 1990;22(2):167-75.